Modeling dark matter halos with self-interacting fermions: A polytropic approach: Fitting Low Surface Brightness galaxies

 where $v_i^{obs}$ is the observed velocity, $\delta v_{i}^{obs}$ the error in the measurement of $v_i$ and $v^{th}$ is the theoretical value of the velocity, which is computed at the same position where $v_i^{obs}$ was measured.
 The theoretical value of the velocity is computed as

 where the value of $M(r)$ is the result of our self-gravitating system.
-If the system is below $T_{deg}$ it is obtained through solving numerically the TOV system, presented in equations \ref{tov rho} and \ref{tov M}, with a Runge-Kutta 4th order method.
+If the system is below $T_{deg}$ it is obtained through solving numerically the TOV system, presented in equations \ref{tov rho} and \ref{tov M}, with a Runge-Kutta 4th order method and a step size of $h=0.05$ kpc, which entails an accustomed accumulated error of $O(h^4)$.
 If the temperature of the system surpasses the degeneracy threshold value, then we need to compute the corresponding NFW mass profile, or integrate numerically the TOV system, in the case of a perfect fluid halo, with the corresponding equation for the density, presented in equation \ref{tov pf}.
 The mass of the system is conformed exclusively by the dark matter halo, due to this being LSB galaxies.\\

 To understand the role of the self-interactions and the influence of the different type of halos, we performed fits for three different cases: a purely degenerate fermion ($y=0$, without halo), a core–halo system (NFW or perfect fluid, $y=0$), and a core–halo with self-interaction ($y\neq0$).